-Sardinina – must be the place sardines came from right?
-Well there’s more to this Italian gem than herrings.
-Check out these fun facts about the Land of Giants, and prepare to check another amazing destination off your bucket list!
+Sardinina – must be the place sardines came from, right?
+Well, there’s more to this Italian gem than herrings.
+Check out these fun facts about the Land of Giants, and prepare to tick another amazing destination off your bucket list!

 28 Stone Giants